CJanecka/Projects_and_CTFs/iOS Digital Forensics/README.md

   + On Thursday, July 12, 2012, at 5:06:45 PM, Tracy texted Carry to inquire about the progress of the flashmob.

 ## Conclusion

+Evidence found on Tracy’s iPhone indicated the following:

+  + Tracy and Pat engaged in a conspiracy utilizing email account aliases.
+Specifically, Pat utilized the email alias 'patsumtwelve@gmail.com', whereas Tracy employed the email alias 'coralbluetwo@hotmail.com'.
+It is pertinent to note that Pat's customary email address is 'perrypatsum@yahoo.com', and Tracy's typical email address is 'tracysumtwelve@gmail.com'.

+  + Pat collaborated with an individual known as 'King,' whose email address is 'throne1966@hotmail.com', in a scheme to pilfer valuable stamps.
+Pat possesses a connection to King's parole officer, affording him the means to exert influence over King's actions in this regard.

+  + Tracy coordinated with Carry to facilitate the delivery of a tablet containing information related to a planned flashmob, which Carry intends to organize.
+The objective of this flashmob is to serve as a distraction for the museum's security personnel while King carries out the theft.

+  + Tracy transmit, to her own email account, documentation concerning the stamps; including details regarding their respective insurance valuations.

+  + Tracy received a notification regarding the establishment of a 'Gift Card' valued at $1000, which appears to be a form of payment either originating from Carry via Alex or potentially directly from Alex.
+It's worth noting that the website URL in question has been intentionally designed to resemble an official communication from Target, although it is situated within the trdt.biz domain.
+As of now, no substantial information is accessible regarding this particular URL.

+  + There exist three (3) distinct sets of WIFI and cellular location data; however, the significance of these clusters remains unclear.
+To establish a meaningful correlation between the location data, its timing, and the email and SMS exchanges, a more comprehensive analysis is warranted.

+## Appendix A: Correspondence Evidence